dplanitzer/Serena/Commands/shell/Language.md

 * Postfix operators must exhibit whitespace on the right side and no whitespace on the left side
 * Infix operators must either exhibit whitespace on both sides or on neither side
 * A command parameter is the longest sequence of commandSecondaryFragment objects which are not separated by whitespace
+* Escaping a character outside of a double quoted string effectively turns the escaped character into an identifier character
+* Escaping the LF or CRLF character(s) outside a double quoted string replaces the LF/CRLF sequence with an empty string and does not terminate the identifier that is currently being lexed
 * Adjacent tokens are merged into a single token under the following circumstances:
   * A sequence of non-whitespace separated IDENTIFIER tokens
   * A homogenous or heterogenous sequence of non-whitespace separated single and double quoted strings